Create an account sign-up-diamond

 Already a member?
 Login

-However where Canada is really special is backcountry ski touring, using your own power to climb up hills and ski down the virgin powder.
-This can be alpine touring (AT), where you effectively have downhills skis and boots and the aim is to ski virgin powder or it can be Light Touring, which is closer to cross-country skiing, only with metal edges and mimics hiking.
+How you explore depends on what gear you want.
+Some lodges cater to alpine touring (AT) ski gear, where you effectively have downhills skis and boots and the aim is to ski virgin powder.
+Other backcountry cabins in Alberta are better for snowshoeing or light touring, which is closer to cross-country skiing, only with metal edges and mimics hiking.

 What makes Canada different is the cold dry powder and the remoteness.
 In most cases you need to either have a long ski into your lodge or else take a chopper flight.
 In either case, you are the only people there, kept safe and sound in a warm mountain lodge.